 - Any motions to assist fair, timely, effective and efficient efforts suggesting procedures to use to address necessary issues for your respective cases during the current outbreak are strongly encouraged by the Court.
 It is the intention of the Court to enable and facilitate telephone or video hearings in a practical manner or to allow rulings on the papers when acceptable to the parties.
 Above all, though, the Court wishes to provide for the administration of justice without risking anyone’s safety.

-Uniform Motion Calendar hearings are now being set online.
-If you have not set your Uniform Motion Calendar hearing online, it may not be heard.
-Please go online and add your hearing to the list.
-If the calendar is closed, you will need to coordinate a different hearing date.
+All Uniform Motion Calendar hearings and Special sets for an hour or less are set online.
+If you do not set your hearing online, it will not be heard.
+Please review the online system and add your hearing to the list.
+If the calendar is closed or dates are unavailable, please coordinate a different hearing date.